scchow/PneuNet/README.md

 # PneuNet

 ## Overview
-This project allows for time-sensitive, repetitive, and easily-edited motion definitions of soft robots driven by soft actuators.
-The philosophy is similar to that of a MIDI tracker, with intermittent activations on several parallel timelines.
-This program sets an Arduino's PWM outputs to match a defined cycle to achieve some gait, grip, or other motion through the control of its PneuNet.
+This project allows for time-sensitive, repetitive, and easily-edited motion definitions for soft robots driven by soft actuators.
+The philosophy is like that of Guitar Hero or a MIDI tracker, with intermittent activations on several parallel timelines.
+This program sets the PWM outputs of an Adafruit PCA9685 to match a defined cycle to achieve some gait, grip, or other motion through the control of its PneuNet.

 ## Usage
 Run `main.py`.
 If that doesn't work, try typing `python3 ./main.py` in a console.
 If that doesn't work, make sure Python 3.x is installed and added to the `PATH`.
 If you get an error when connecting, try running as admin or with sudo.

+### Command line arguments
+Command line arguments are optional but may improve workflow.
+The user will be prompted to enter any information that was not provided in the arguments, so the program retains full functionality without them.
+Run with the `-h` parameter to view a brief help page.

-To read in any file directly, specify the path (relative or absolute) as a command line argument:
+To read any file directly, specify the path (relative or absolute) as the first argument:

-	sudo ./main.py ./gait_file.abc
+	./main.py ./gaits/file.gait

-This will run the program with that gait file until the user specifies that they want to use a different file.
-Similarly, you can specify both the cycle time and the amplitude multiplier after the filename to reduce interaction:
+This will start the program with that gait file selected.
+The user can still open a different file from within the program; this only changes the initial state.
+Similarly, you can specify both the cycle time and the amplitude multiplier (in that order) after the filename to reduce initial interaction:

-	sudo ./main.py ../gait_file.abc 15 0.8
+	./main.py ./gaits/file.gait 15 0.8

-To enter the editor/visualizer mode directly, pass `-e`:
+To enter the editor/visualizer mode directly, pass `-e`, optionally followed by a filename:

-	./main.py -e [../gait_file.abs]
+	./main.py -e [./gaits/file.gait]

-You can optionally specify a gait file after.
-If none is specified, the user will be prompted to choose as normal.

-## PWM Output
-This program will set the duty cycle of Arduino Mega 2560 PWM pins as specified in the motion config file.
-This is the main purpose of this program.
-See the "Arduino" section for details on the protocol used for the serial connection.
+This again only sets the initial state, so the program can open other files, switch to run mode, etc. after starting in the editor/visualizer mode.

 ## Editor/Visualizer Mode
 Use the editor/visualizer mode to print extra parsing info alongside a matrix of amplitudes showing when and how much each actuation will be.
 This can help clarify what a timeline has defined or where an error is.
-Run the program with `main.py -e [filename]` to launch into this mode, or select it from the main menu.
+Run the program with `main.py -e [filename]` to launch into this mode directly or select it from the main menu.

 ## Files
 The motion file specifies intervals on channels.
 Use the .gait or .txt extension, and place gaits in the `gaits` folder, which is next to `main.py`.
-The program only automatically scans this folder when presenting the file-selection menu, but you can specify any file location if you don't mind typing it.
+The program automatically scans only this folder when presenting the file-selection menu, but you can specify any file location if you don't mind typing the path.

+### Syntax and Formatting
 Each interval consists of 3 integers: start, duration, and amplitude (in that order).
-These are separated by spaces.
-Each interval is separated by a comma.
+These are separated by spaces (or any whitespace).
+Each interval is separated by a comma and optional whitespace.
 Each channel is a single line of the file.
-Channels currently cannot be empty (just use `0 0 0` to ignore it), so if a line has no (valid) intervals, the next line is checked for the next channel.
+Channels currently cannot be empty (just use `0 0 0` to ignore a channel), so if a line has no (valid) intervals, the next line is checked for the next channel.
 Example of standard syntax:

 	1 2 3, 4 5 6
-	# Comment symbol ignores this line
+	# Comment symbol ignores this line.
+The line above is channel 0
-	1 2 3,        7 8 9 # In-line syntax
+	1 2 3,        7 8 9 # In-line comment.
+This line is channel 1

-This file would read 2 channels with 2 intervals each.
+This snippet would read 2 channels with 2 intervals each.

 Comments begin at `#` and end at the end of the line:

 	1 2 3 # an in-line comment, 4 5 6

 This example would parse (1 2 3) and ignore the rest.

+The number of steps in a timeline (how many columns are in the visualizer) can be specified before the intervals.
+If the step count is not specified, a default of 10 is used.
+The parser is looking for a line with a single number in it that isn't in a comment.
+Here is the recommended format for the beginning of a gait file:

+	# Here is a comment saying what this gait is for
+	steps: 15

+	1 2 3, 4 5 6

 Feel free to use spaces and tabs to help with formatting and readability; it will be ignored by the parser.
 If there are syntax errors, the file will still execute.
-Errors are soft and do not affect execution, except to potentially invalidate any numbers involved.
-Read "Troubleshooting" -> "File isn't reading as expected" for tips on finding syntax mistakes.
+Errors are soft and do not affect execution, except to potentially invalidate any numbers involved, or shifting intended channels.
+Pay close attention to the number matrix printed before running a gait to ensure safety.
+Read "Troubleshooting" -> "File isn't reading as expected" for tips on finding syntax errors.

+## PWM Output
+This program will set the duty cycle of the Adafruit PCA9685 as specified in a .gait file.
+The scale, frequency, and board count are specified in `output.py` as `OUTPUT_SCALE`, `OUTPUT_FREQUENCY`, and `BOARD_COUNT`.

+The scale is the maximum duty cycle.
+For the Adafruit PCA9685, with 12 bits of precision, the maximum is 2048.
+Thus, a duty cycle of 50% would be 1024.
+These numbers are handled behind the scenes, but be aware that changing hardware could require changing the output scale to match.

+The frequency controls how many times per second the valves open and close.
+The Adafruit PCA9685 has a minimum frequency generally above 30Hz, so setting it to 30 (the default already specified) will use the minimum possible.
+Too high of a frequency does not leave time for the valves to physically switch states.

+The board count specifies how many Adafruit PCA9685 boards are chained together on the I2C bus.
+Note that boards must be consecutively addressed, so 2 boards must have offsets of 0 and 1, without skipping addresses in the middle.
+This is because `output.py` attempts connections to consecutive addresses after 0x040, so incorrectly soldered addressing pads will prevent a board from being recognized.
+Look up Raspberry Pi I2C wiring guides, or tutorials specific to the Adafruit PCA9685 for more information on how to properly assemble a new controller.

 ## Troubleshooting
-### Arduino isn't connecting
-Press the reset button or power cycle the Arduino.
-Make sure you have the correct `arduino.ino` code on the Arduino (check the "PWM Output" section for notes on this) and that it's connected and powered.
-Check your `COM` (Windows) or `tty` (*nix) ports and make sure the computer sees the Arduino and (if using Windows) nothing else is using the port.
-Also be sure you have permission to access serial ports.
-This might mean using sudo or running as an admin.
+### I2C devices aren't recognized
+Make sure the user has access to the I2C interface.
+This often means being part of the `I2C` UNIX group.
+For a quick fix, try running the program with `sudo`.
+Read the "PWM Output" section for more information on other possible issues.
+As always, make sure no wires are disconnected, shorted, or out of place.

 ### File isn't reading as expected
 Switch to the editor/visualizer mode and take a close look at the extra parsing info.
 If you use Notepad++, go to `language -> Define your language -> Import` and choose the language definition file, `NP++_Gait_Def.xml`, in the root of the repository.
-This will enable syntax highlighting that can help in identify mistakes.
+This will enable syntax highlighting for .gait that can help identify any mistakes.
+Note that this language definition isn't perfect because of the limitations of the Notepad++ definition system.
+For example, the requirements for properly specifying a timeline length are too complex to be properly detected except in the editor/visualizer mode.

 ### Colored output doesn't work properly
-You must use a console that supports ANSI color escape sequences.
-This means CMD and PowerShell on Windows won't work.
-If you're using Windows, try installing WSL by searching for "Ubuntu" on the Windows Store and following the instructions.

-## Arduino
-The Arduino Mega 2560 connects with ASCII encoding and 9600 baud over whatever serial connection is available on the host.
-Numbers specify the desired duty cycle within the range [0, 100].
-First, send 'y' to enable listeneing for valves.
-Each command that specifies valve openings must start with 'v'.
-The first number (after 'v') is for the first pin, the second for the second pin, etc. until 4 pins have been read.
-Any pins not changed are set to 0.
-Within a command, parameters are separated by spaces.
-For example, to set pins 1-4 to increments of 25%, send `y` and `v 25 50 75 100`.
-The Arduino code sets registers specific to the Arduino Mega 2560 to change the PWM output frequency, so this code will only work on that board.
+Make sure you have the most recent version of the `ansicolor` package installed.
+Your terminal must also support basic color ANSI escape sequences.

 ## Attribution
 This repository is maintained by Oregon State University mLab, for research in soft robotics.
-All code developed by Gabriel Kulp (kulpga[at]oregonstate[dot]edu), except when specified differently in the program header.
+All code developed by Gabriel Kulp (kulpga[at]oregonstate[dot]edu), except when specified differently in a file header.